iterative/dvc.org/static/docs/commands-reference/gc.md

 ## Description

-If a data file was created in a different branch or commit than current, then it will be removed by `dvc gc`, unless `--all-branches` or `--all-tags` option is specified.
-If the cache holds a few cached versions of a data file, all except the current one will be removed.
-You can `dvc fetch` all the needed files back anytime you want **as long as you have previously pushed them to a remote**.
+This command deletes (garbage collects) data files or directories that may exist in the cache (or [remote storage](/doc/commands-reference/remote)) but no longer referred to in [DVC-files](/doc/user-guide/dvc-file-format) currently [checked out](/doc/commands-reference/checkout) in the <abbr>project</abbr>.
+By default this command only cleans up the local cache, which is typically located on the same machine as the project in question; This usually helps to free up disk space.

-(See `dvc remote` and `dvc push` for more information.)
+Data added to DVC in a different branch or version than the current Git commit (`HEAD`), it will be deleted by `dvc gc` unless the `--all-branches` or `--all-tags` options are used.
+Note that if the cache/remote holds several versions of the same data file, all except the current one will be deleted.

-Note that unless `--cloud` is specified, this action does not remove data files from remote storage.
-This command is just a way to clean the working cache which is usually located on the machine your are running experiments on, so this usually helps to save some space.
+Unless the `--cloud` option is used, this action does not remove data files from remote storage.
+This means that you can `dvc fetch` all the needed files back anytime you want **as long as they have previously been pushed**.
+(See `dvc push`.)

 ## Options